Body Break Down

 by Brittany King

 What would have happened if you have ignored the squeaking and kept driving your car that day?
 Your car would have eventually broken down, right?
-The same thing happens when we ignore our bodies cry for help.
+The same thing happens when we ignore our body.
 Symptoms that occur, especially more than once, are messages from within, warning you that something bad is coming.
-If you don’t take the time to maintenance and replenish what is wearing down inside of you, unfortunately, your body is going to break down.
-Choose to ignore them, and you will require a lot of tools in order to get yourself back in working condition.
+If you don’t take the time to maintain what is wearing down inside of you, unfortunately, your body is going to breakdown.

 The human body is an amazing creation!
 In the 846,000 seconds we live each day, our body is constantly at work.
 Each part syncs together, similar to a machine, to ensure all is functioning properly.
 Human anatomy is made up of 11 systems, which all have specialized functions.
 The different systems are:

 If a machine brakes down the mechanic tries first to find the source of the problem.
-He may have to dig through and inspect every nut and bolt, but for the car to be repaired he has to find the cause.
-The mechanic would consider the sounds, smells, look, and functions of the machine and then narrow down where to start.
+He may have to inspect every nut and bolt, but for the car to be repaired he must find the cause.
 The same procedures apply to your body.
-Your doctor (the mechanic) considers all the symptoms most likely looking at the one occurring the most, or is more severe, and then starts digging.
+Your doctor (the mechanic) considers all the symptoms.
+He begins by looking at what problem occurs the most and/or is more severe, and then starts digging.
 This digging is where the CAT scans, Hida scans, blood work, and so on, factor into the situation.
-When doctors find the source of the problem (if they’re able), they have to take into consideration which system of the body is being compromised.
-Most disease diagnosed are linked to an individual body system.
+By using the variety of scans tests doctors are able to narrow down which body system is being compromised.
+A mechanic will not use the same tools Most diseases are linked to an individual body system.
 For instance:

 Muscular System – Muscular Dystrophy.